ksindi/managers-playbook/README.md

         1. How do you feel about the amount of feedback you are getting?
         1. I need feedback.
 What are two things that I can do differently?
         1. What's one thing we could do to improve our way of collaborating?
+1. Encourage your direct reports for bringing up issues in 1-1.
+Great [zine](https://jvns.ca/blog/2018/09/22/new-zine--help--i-have-a-manager/) by [Julia Evans](https://twitter.com/b0rk) for this.

 ## Giving advice